Which Province to Visit in Atlantic Canada

 If You Have…

-- Two weeks: Add Prince Edward Island—spend two days in Charlottetown and then enjoy some beach time in Cavendish.
+- Two weeks: Add New Brunswick and Prince Edward Island—St. Andrews, Fredericton, Charlottetown, and then some beach time in Cavendish.

 - Three weeks: Expand the two-week itinerary by catching a ferry to Newfoundland and traveling from St. John’s to the tip of the Northern Peninsula.